You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Proofreading can be done in several ways.
 For one, you should carefully read through your CV several times to search for grammatical or punctuation errors.
 This is the simplest part of the entire CV and is often overlooked.
 It’s also possible you didn’t add enough information to certain sections.

 Have others look at your programme manager CV, allowing you a valuable outside perspective.
-Take advantage of our free resume checker as well to ensure there aren’t any additional issues that you’ve missed.
+Take advantage of our free CV checker as well to ensure there aren’t any additional issues that you’ve missed.

 Secure Your Dream Job

-Formatting and writing a successful resume takes time and patience.
-However, this guide should give you the tools and information you need to ensure your resume is well-written and properly formatted.
+Formatting and writing a successful CV takes time and patience.
+However, this guide should provide you with the tools and information you need to ensure your CV is well-written and properly formatted.
 Your CV should pass through the ATS without issue by highlighting your most relevant work experience and listing the hard and soft skills you possess.
-Congratulations on completing your programme manager CV and equipping yourself for the next exciting step in your career!
+Congratulations on completing your programme manager CV and preparing yourself for the next exciting step in your career!

 Programme manager CV FAQs